• Skip to primary navigation

 Easy Homemade Almond Milk

-Homemade almond milk is easy to make from scratch with only 2 main ingredients.
-Customize it with dates, vanilla, and a pinch of salt for flavor or keep it unsweetened if you prefer.
-Great, healthy milk option for vegan/vegetarian, lactose intolerant, and dairy sensitive eaters!
+Homemade almond milk is easy to make from scratch with only 2 ingredients.
+Naturally sweeten with dates, make vanilla almond milk, or keep it plain and natural.
+Healthy, dairy free milk option for vegan/vegetarian, lactose intolerant, and dairy sensitive eaters!

 Author : Tracy Halasz